IDU-CVLab/COV19D/README.md

 ## Full Method
 * The work makes use of the above-mentioned CNN model, with slices preprocessing before training.
-* Slices preprocessing -as in [here](https://github.com/IDU-CVLab/Images_Preprocessing)- includes a static rectangular croping, and non-representative slcies removal in each CT scan.
+* Slices preprocessing -as in [here](https://github.com/IDU-CVLab/Images_Preprocessing)- includes a static rectangular cropping, and non-representative slcies removal in each CT scan.
 For more details, please refer to the peer-reviewed paper. <br />

 <br/>
 <b> Dependencies: </b><br/>